 This is to highlight KEY words or to make the emphasis within sentences more obvious.

 HW14 Commenting on the Charts and explanations

-Under the “Your Comments” menu you can send us emails at any time with your questions and comments.
+Under the “Your Comments” menu you can send me emails at any time with your questions, comments and suggestions.
 For easy reference, please include the label of the relevant section or sub-section.